mejuri-inc/flowcommerce_spree/README.md

 ## Flow API specific

-Classes that begin with Flow are responsible for comunicating with flow API.
+Classes that begin with Flow are responsible for communicating with flow API.

 ### Flow

-Helper class that offeres low level flow api access and few helper methods.
+Helper class that offers low level flow api access and few helper methods.

 ### FlowcommerceSpree::ExperienceService